edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 * Project link in the studio:  https://studio.edgeimpulse.com/public/41083/latest

-The DSP block that we have implementated can be found here:
+The DSP block that we have implemented can be found here:
 ```
 * https://github.com/Dasch0/edge-impulse-emd-feature-dsp-block
 ```